Devins 112 lb Sailfish and Onos (March 2012)

 chance to win your share of thousands of dollars in cash and prizes!

-This coming Kayak Fishing Tournament, The Big Island Pelagic Pursuit! will take place on April 26th-27th 2014
+The next Kayak Fishing Tournament, The Big Island Pelagic Pursuit! is coming soon.
+Aug 23rd-24th 2014

 As our top "Incentive" Prize, One of those Quest 11s will be going to the Angler bringing in the "Inshore" fish closest to 10 lbs!

 177 lb Ahi (Yellowfin Tuna), in his Hobie MIrage Revolution without motorized assistance!
 Read

-his story at the bottom to get amped up for coming tournaments!
+his (177 lb Ahi) story at the bottom to get amped up for coming tournaments!

 All kayak fisherpersons pictured left have placed among the top